Associate Professor of Classics

 My research interests in the ancient world are interdisciplinary, encompassing religion, politics, philosophy, and women's studies.
 I have written on the influence of religious language on Plato and the pre-Socratic philosophers, on the history of the sanctuary of Demeter at Eleusis, and on women and myths of the origins of animal sacrifice.
 My current book project examines the religious origins of the civic institutions of classical Athens, and argues that Athenian citizens supported their democracy when they maintained traditional religious rituals that fostered free speech, public debate, and critiques of current policies.

 For Classical Civilization courses my approach focuses on interpreting texts and appropriate archaeological evidence, and then discussing how the Greeks and Romans defined themselves and created their place in the Mediterranean world.
 I teach courses on the novel in antiquity, comedy and tragedy, epic, Greek history, women in the ancient world, and religions in the Classical world, including Judaism and early Christianity.

-Civic Rites: Democracy and Religion in Classical Athens, forthcoming from University of California Press.
+Civic Rites: Democracy and Religion in Ancient Athens.
+University of California Press, 2010.

 "From Mad Ritual to Philosophical Inquiry: Ancient and Modern Fictions of

 Continuity and Discontinuity."
 Religion & Theology 15 (2008) 1-17.

 "Diotima as Mystagogue in Plato's Symposium."
 Hypatia, 21.2 (2006) 1-27.

 "Feasts, Citizens, and Cultic Democracy in Classical Athens."
 Ancient Society 34 (2004), 1-25.